 A Remote Employee’s View on Working From Home

 With the demand for talent at an all-time high and a continuing trend of companies looking to offer more flexible working environments, it is estimated that by 2020, 50% of all employees will be working remotely.
-In this series, we speak to our remote employees and their managers to get their view on remote working.
+In this post, we speak to our remote employees to get their view on remote working.

 As well as assisting some of the world’s largest corporations employ and payroll remote workers, at Capital GES we also have remote staff within Sales and Operations around Europe and the US.
 With offices in Brazil, Ireland and Switzerland, we rely on effective communication and collaboration for our global remote teams to work.